-We will schedule a time and set our tank in place of your current competitor’s tank.
+We will schedule a time to set our tank in place of your current tank that is owned by another company.
 We will respectfully set their tank aside, in area that is out of the way, but accessible for pick up.
 We will hook everything back up and get your system running again.
-We would then perform a Propane Safety Check to make sure everything is safe and running as it should.
+We will then perform a Propane Safety Check to make sure everything is safe and running as it should.
 This process typically takes less than two hours.

 For Customer Owned tanks:

 If you own your propane tank, it’s easy to switch to Polar Gas.
 We require a Propane Safety Check prior to your initial fill.
 During this process we document all of your propane appliances and check the integrity of your system.
 This takes approximately 30 minutes and requires the homeowner to be home.